 Gravetye - 5 miles

-Occupying one of the high spots in the High Weald, on a clear day you can see both North and South Downs in separate places on this walk.
-Passing the Kingscote Estate, Gravetye Manor and St. Margarets Church, architecture is not in short supply either.
+This walk occupies one of the highest spots in the High Weald.
+On a clear day you will see both North and South Downs on your way.
+The route passes Mill Place, Gravetye Manor and St. Margaret’s Church, West Hoathly, so historic architecture is in good supply too.

 |OS Grid Ref||TQ 366 326|